 (#1788)(#1680)(#4053)NOTE 2—If the default mode is used, the non-AP MLD can retrieve BUs buffered by the AP MLD on any setup link but the AP MLD can recommend a link as defined in 35.3.12.4 (Traffic indication).

+A non-AP MLD shall not retrieve buffered BUs in DL on a link to which not all TIDs are mapped in DL unless the non-AP MLD has received a Multi-Link Traffic element indicating that there are buffered BU(s) for the non-AP MLD on that link.

 (#4052)A non-AP MLD may retrieve buffered BUs that are MMPDUs buffered at the AP MLD on any enabled link.
 An AP MLD may use any enabled links to transmit individually addressed bufferable management frames that are not measurement MMPDUs, subject to the power state of the non-AP STA on each of the links.